rosebridget/item-selector-with-folders/README.md

 ## Info

-Hello :) Thanks for taking a look at my item selector with folders.
+Hello :) Thanks for taking a look at my take on the item selector with folders.
 This is my first ever Angular project (yay!) and it was really fun to put together.
 It took about 6-7 hours to complete as I was reading documentation every step of the way.
 During this time I also followed one of the tutorials on angular.dev (https://angular.dev/tutorials/first-app) which was a great resource, along with the rest of the docs.

 ![screencap of the item selector](image.png)